yangeorget/breakout-curses/README.md

-# A breakout gane written with curses
+# A breakout game written with curses

-This breakout game runs in a terminal
+This breakout game runs in a terminal!